moira-alert/doc/source/user_guide/advanced.rst

 .. image:: ../_static/advanced.png
    :alt: advanced trigger

-You can use any Python expression with predefined constants here:
+You can use any govaluate_ expression with predefined constants here:

 - ``t1``, ``t2``, ... are values from your targets
 - ``OK``, ``WARN``, ``ERROR``, ``NODATA`` are states that must be the result of evaluation